-You must have seen ads like this.
-Most Mesh Wi-Fi out there claim to extend network coverage and improve signal strength.
+Most Mesh Wi-Fi out there claims to extend network coverage and improve signal strength.
 Users often think they can just buy it and transition into a fast network, but something is not quite right.
 The network signal is never quite as advertised: zero blind spots and no connection drops.
-False and exaggerated ads again?
+Are they just false and exaggerated ads again?

 Well, not entirely.

-The key to maximizing Mesh Wi-Fi is the layout between the main router (Host) and AP (Access Points).
-However, most manufacturers do not tell consumers about where to place APs.
-Next, Allion’s professional team will test three well-known Mesh APs on the market and show you the secrets of Mesh AP setups.
+The key to maximizing Mesh Wi-Fi is the layout between the main router (Host) and the APs (Access Points).
+However, most manufacturers do not tell consumers about where to place their APs.
+Next, we will test three well-known Mesh APs on the market and show you the secrets of Mesh AP setup.

-What manufacturers didn’t tell you, Allion professional team will!
+What the manufacturers failed to tell you, the Allion engineering team will!

 Placing the Mesh AP at the spot with weak signal strength does not necessarily enhance the overall network coverage.

-Most consumers think that by placing the AP in the corner or spots with weak signals can boost the overall coverage of the Wi-Fi network.
-But there are many factors when it comes to the efficiency of Mesh APs.
+Most consumers think that placing the AP in the corner or spots with weak signals can boost the overall coverage of the Wi-Fi network.
+However, there are many factors when it comes to the efficiency of Mesh APs.

 Allion tested three well-known Mesh APs on the market to see the benefits of placing APs in blind spots.
 No significant improvement in coverage was found for blind spot placements since all APs could only provide enough coverage for no more than 3 users.